redtexts/texts/ict_2000_trotsky_and_trotskyism.md

 the conclusion that they constitute "the proletarian basis of the state."
-Thus, though scores of Trotsky's texts testify to the changing class composition of the CPSU (part of the process which saw all the Oppositions annihilated), and despite recognisng the "parasitic" nature of the bureaucracy would require a "political revolution" he still maintained that a regime which
+Thus, though scores of Trotsky's texts testify to the changing class composition of the CPSU (part of the process which saw all the Oppositions annihilated), and despite recognising the "parasitic" nature of the bureaucracy would require a "political revolution" he still maintained that a regime which